sansin5982/Statistics-with-R/Chapter-6-Probability.md

-The Law of Large Numbers is a fundamental concept in probability that states that as the number of trials or observations increases, the average of the results obtained from these trials will converge to the expected value.

-<br> <br> Imagine flipping a fair coin multiple times.
-The expected
-probability of getting heads is 0.5.
-According to the Law of Large Numbers, as you flip the coin more and more times, the proportion of heads (or tails) should get closer and closer to 0.5. <br> <br>
+The Law of Large Numbers is a fundamental concept in probability that states that as the number of trials or observations increases, the average of the results obtained from these trials will converge to the expected value. <br> Imagine flipping a fair coin multiple times.
+The expected probability of getting heads is 0.5.
+According to the Law of Large Numbers, as you flip the coin more and more times, the proportion of heads (or tails) should get closer and closer to 0.5. <br> <br> Let’s start with 10 flips of a coin.

 <img src="IMAGE/10_coin_flip.jpg" alt="Figure 6.1: 10 coin flips" width="50%" />
 <p class="caption">